The Cybersecurity department leads the Somali government’s response to cybersecurity events by collaborating with the relevant agencies.

 The department has the following sub responsibilities:

 • Somalia Computer Emergency Response Team/Coordination Center (SomCERT/CC)

 SomCERT/CC is the first national/governmental CERT in Somalia, mandated with preventing and responding to Cybersecurity incidents for both public and private cyberspaces.
-SomCERT/CC is responsible for handling Cybersecurity incidents, providing timely warning, support, and advisories to all constituents from public and private sectors, and raising Cybersecurity awareness campaigns.
+SomCERT/CC is responsible for handling Cybersecurity incidents, providing timely warnings, support, and advisories to all constituents from the public and private sectors, and raising Cybersecurity awareness campaigns.

-SomCERT/CC is a full and active member of Organization of the Islamic Cooperation – Computer Emergency Response Teams (OIC-CERT).
-SomCERT/CC has a very close cooperation with Arab Regional Cybersecurity Center (ARCC), AfricaCERT and International Telecommunications Union (ITU).
+SomCERT/CC is a full and active member of the Organization of the Islamic Cooperation – Computer Emergency Response Teams (OIC-CERT).
+SomCERT/CC has very close cooperation with the Arab Regional Cybersecurity Center (ARCC), AfricaCERT, and International Telecommunications Union (ITU).

 • Digital Forensics